Estelindis/aikido/README.md

 # Website Surface
 ## Colours
 ![Initial mock-up of the mobile site.](/assets/image-readme/aikido-palette.jpg)
 - A colour scheme of creams and browns was chosen for the website.
-These tones evoke a traditional look of parchment, while maintaining a level of contrast suitable for a modern, fresh website.
+These tones evoke a traditional look of parchment and ink, while maintaining a level of contrast suitable for a modern, fresh website.
 White is not used in the styling but appears as a pop of contrast in the hero image of the index.

 ## Typography
 Two fonts are used throughout the website.
 These fonts are unified by their clear legibility, with differences in the serif font that draw attention to headers and other important elements.